conterra/mapapps-url-toolactivator/src/main/js/bundles/dn_urltoolactivator/README.md

 # dn_urltoolactivator

-This bundles makes it possible to activate a tool with its corresponding toolID with help of the URL.
+This bundle allows activating tools with their corresponding toolID via a URL parameter.

 ## Usage